abuob/abuob.github.io/content/blog/2026-05-25-agentic-coding.md

 > \[..\] it’s quite a different experience going all Jackson Pollock with AI in your own studio on your own terms, compared to the sorry state of affairs of having 100s of Pollocks throwing paint around wildly within a corp to meet a paint quota.

 Where exactly we're heading, let's see.
-Currently, it feels like it's a very useful tool but not useful enough to justify all the hype.
+Currently, it feels like it's a very useful tool but not useful enough to justify all the hype and push we're currently seeing.
 To draw a parallel, it sounds a bit like the internet in the 90s before the dot-com-bust: Obviously the future but not necessarily in the timeline we currently think.

 To finish out with a positive note, I'm largely convinced that long-term, AI will be incredibly transformative;